Select Language : English Japanese

 Everyday production and consumption generating emissions and waste and increasing environmental pollution has long been a social issue.

 We are working to reduce emissions and waste generated from our business activities and properly manage and dispose of hazardous substances to prevent environmental pollution and create a safe and secure social environment.
-In addition, we are seeking to minimize environmental risks associated with business activities, such as pollution and leaks of hazardous substances, by formulating guidelines for introducing low-emission vehicles, improving equipment and operations, bolstering management, and conducting thorough inventories.
+In addition, we are seeking to minimize environmental risks associated with business activities, such as environmental pollution, including the leakage of hazardous substances, by formulating guidelines for introducing low-emission vehicles, improving equipment and operations, bolstering management, and conducting thorough inventories.

 Chemical substances are properly managed by our maintenance departments in accordance with the Waste Management and Public Cleansing Act, the Law Concerning Special Measures Against PCB Waste, and the Electricity Business Act, which include the assigning of managers.
 While conducting storage inspections on a regular basis, we maintain a robust system to ensure the rapid coordination of information among senior management and the president in the event of an earthquake or other disaster.
-We always keep abreast of the revisions to laws through training sessions, share information among environmental working groups, and optimize our operations in a timely manner.
-In addition, we are striving to reduce the environmental impact of our supply chain by, for example, urging suppliers to reduce and thoroughly manage the use of hazardous materials based on our Green Procurement Standards.
+We always stay current on changes in environmental regulations, share information among environmental working groups, and optimize our operations in a timely manner.
+In addition, we are striving to reduce the environmental impact of our supply chain by, for example, urging suppliers to reduce and thoroughly manage the use of hazardous materials based on the NTT DOCOMO Green Procurement Standards.

 Prevention of Environmental Pollution at Each Business Stage